There are currently 2 organisations running Open Dialogue courses in the UK.

 Here is a short video made by Greenlane Films describing the training. https://youtu.be/v4EtYgJ7W5c.

 Open Dialogue UK runs training courses and workshops in open dialogue and has a base in London where families and their networks can be seen.
 Go to http://opendialogueapproach.co.uk for more details.

 Research Trial Dr Russell Razzaque, associate medical director for NE London Foundation Trust (NELFT)is running an Open Dialogue randomised controlled trial (ODDESSI) involving several NHS trusts in Kent, North East London, Devon, Camden and Islington, Barnet and Haringey.
 Professor Steve Pilling is the lead researcher and more details can be found here.

-Kent A new Peer-supported Open Dialogue service started taking referrals on February 1st 2017, managed by Yasmin Ishaq and Dr James Osborne.
-They are already reporting a reduction in hospital admissions and use of medication.
+Kent – A new Peer-supported Open Dialogue service started taking referrals on February 1st 2017.
+There has been a reduction in hospital admissions and use of medication.
 For more information please email firstname.lastname@example.org

 Leeds – aspire EIS ran a trial in 2014 called Early Network Response (ENR), an overview of which Val wrote about in Context Click here to view

 Val runs in-house introductory workshops upon request.
 Please use the contact page to get in touch.